-In one embodiment, the present disclosure provides an instrument and method for characterizing suspended particles in a water treatment facility.
-The instrument takes multiple high-resolution images of suspended particles in a defined sample of water in the treatment facility downstream of a point at which coagulant-chemicals have been added to the water stream.
-The instrument then analyzes these images to characterize the geometric properties of individual particles.
-Useful geometric properties of individual particles that can be determined by processing these images can include centroid, area, circularity, position, perimeter, and diameter.
+In one embodiment, the present disclosure provides an instrument and method for characterizing suspended particles.
+The instrument takes multiple high-resolution images of suspended particles in a defined sample of water.
 Once the characteristics of individual particles are understood and quantified, this data can be aggregated and or looked at in a time-sequential way to understand the properties of the sample volume.
-Among the properties of interest in the sample volume that can be analyzed in this way are particle volume concentration, particle number concentration, computed particle diameters, gravitational settling velocities, mass concentration, and computed particle volumes.
-By measuring such water sample properties, the present invention can identify the either the impact of the chemicals that have been added upstream of the instrument to the water flowing through the treatment facility and/or the impact of the flocculation mixing regime in an efficient and cost-effective way.
+By measuring water sample properties, embodiments of the present invention can identify the impact of the coagulant chemicals that have been added to a water sample.